2xFancy Yellow

 SOURCES

-3. Canada: Some Canadian mines also produce yellow diamonds, albeit on a smaller scale.
+• Canada: Canadian mines also produce yellow diamonds, but on a smaller scale.

-4. Australia: The Argyle mine, although mainly known for pink diamonds, has also produced yellow diamonds.
+• Australia: Famous for the Argyle Mine – known for pink diamonds, but also yellow diamonds.

 PRices